bluekyu/render_pipeline_cpp/docs/unicode.md

 # Unicode
 **Translation**: [Korean](ko_kr/unicode.md)

 ## Source Code Example

-Note that, on Windows, if the encoding of source codes is UTF8 (not UTF8-BOM), you may need to add `/utf-8` compiler option.
+Note that, on Visual Studio, if the encoding of source codes is UTF8 (not UTF8-BOM), you may need to add `/utf-8` compiler option.

 ### String Literals